MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

     ![Screenshot of a new lakehouse.](./Images/new-lakehouse.png)

-3. View the new lakehouse, and note that the pane on the left provides two tabs in which you can browse data assets in the lakehouse:
+3. View the new lakehouse, and note that the **Lakehouse explorer** pane on the left enables you to browse tables and files in the lakehouse:
-    - The **Lake view** tab enables you to view files in the OneLake storage for the lakehouse.
-Files that are associated with managed tables are shown in the **Tables** section, while other data files are shown in the **Files** section.
+    - The **Tables** folder contains relational abstractions over files that you can query using SQL semantics.
+Tables in a Microsoft Fabric lakehouse are based on the open source *Delta* file format, commonly used in Apache Spark.
-    - The **Table view** tab shows the managed tables defined in the Delta Lake metastore for the lakehouse.
+    - The **Files** folder contains data files in the OneLake storage for the lakehouse that are not associated with managed delta tables.

-    Currently, there are no files or tables in the lakehouse.
+    Currently, there are no tables or files in the lakehouse.

 ## Load data into the lakehouse